What is Art Therapy?

 - Reduced conflicts and help with resolution

 Art therapy is a relaxed way of making self-discoveries as well as building trust between guests and counselors.
-Art therapy has also been found to benefit people with depression and anxiety disorders.
+It has also been found to benefit people with depression and anxiety disorders.
 For example, PTSD and OCD, mental health conditions that often co-occur with substance use disorder.